 - Create surveys.
 Use a survey tool like Crowdsignal to reach out to audience members on social media or via email.
 HubSpot provides a great guide to writing effective survey questions for additional information.

-Examples of audience-focused businesses
+Examples of audience-focused for online businesses

 What does this look like in practice?
 Let’s take a look at two online stores that are finding success.